MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 However, you might want to protect the document first, and then attach it to the email.
 Protect the email as well if the email message contains sensitive information.
 A benefit of protecting the document before you attach it to an email is that you can apply different permissions to the document than to the email message.

-## Using File Explorer to classify and protect files
+## Use the File Explorer to classify and protect files

 When you use File Explorer, you can quickly classify and protect a single file, multiple files, or a folder.